roadwarriorslive/Pipulate/README.rst

 This will open your web browser and cause a standard Google Password prompt.
 Choose which Google account you want to use and login.
 It will give you a long string of characters to copy back into Jupyter Notebook.
-All data manipulations are achived using Python pandas 3rd party library, so as your next command, import pandas::
+All data manipulations are achieved using Python pandas 3rd party library, so as your next command, import pandas::

     import pandas as pd